ArborealAudio/OmniAmp/manual/Gamma.typ

 === Auto Gain

-Automatic gain compensation for Preamp and Poweramp gain stages.
-When in Channel mode, the EQ section will also be gain compensated.
+Automatic gain compensation for Preamp and Poweramp gain stages, as well as the EQ section, where you'll get frequency-weighted gain compensation.

 === Tone Controls

 A mostly self-explanitory set of controls if you've ever used or even thought about using a guitar amp.
 However, in Channel mode they behave more like a channel strip's EQ section with fixed frequency bands.
 The filters also have a variable Q depending on the gain.

-By Alt/Option-clicking, you can enable frequency-dependent automatic gain compensation for the whole tone section.

 === Power Amp